Cost of family law advice

 It is worth paying for good quality and expert legal advice when you separate.
 Family law is complicated and it is all too easy to make mistakes if you do not have a Solicitor advising who specialises in this work.
-Paying to put right mistakes later can cost much more than receiving good advice and avoiding them.
+Paying to put right mistakes later can cost much more than receiving good advice and avoiding them in the first place.
 Sometimes it will not be possible to repair the situation.

-When considering the cost incurred in obtaining professional advice you should balance this against the value of the assets at stake.
+When considering the cost of obtaining professional advice you should balance it against the value of the assets at stake.
 This might be more than you think, especially when property and pensions are taken into account.

 Fixed Fee Divorce and Dissolution Proceedings

 For all but the most complicated divorces or dissolutions, or those involving an international element, we can advise and assist you in obtaining a divorce or dissolution of civil partnership for the fixed fee of £900 plus VAT.
 In addition, HM Courts and Tribunals Service requires you to pay Court fees.

 This fee covers the following stages in proceedings for divorce or the dissolution of civil partnership: